-Cooling & hydrating Earl Grey iced tea
+Cooling and hydrating Earl Grey iced tea recipe

 From healthy hearts to radiant skin, there’s a host of wellbeing benefits to staying hydrated.
 Top up your water levels with this thirst-quenching and fragrant Earl Grey iced tea recipe by Rosie Reynolds.
 It’s the ideal drink for feeling refreshed and keeping cool during the warm summer months.

 Earl Grey tea is rich in antioxidants, which help to fight off free radicals that can cause cell damage and disease.
 Research suggests that bergamot may help to lower cholesterol levels.

 We use honey in this iced tea recipe to naturally add some sweetness.
 Honey – specifically raw honey – is thought to have antioxidant properties, helping to mop up any damaging free radicals that are generated in our cells during metabolism.
 Antioxidant levels vary from honey to honey (depending on the bees’ floral source and location), but typically the darker the honey means a higher value of antioxidants.

 Use agave syrup in place of honey as a vegan alternative.
 The syrup is made by processing the sap from the agave plant.
 It’s low in glucose, giving it an average GI value of around 15.
 This means it takes longer to raise blood sugar levels.

 Discover more refreshing drinks recipes

 - 4 bergamots (You can also use limes here if bergamots aren’t available.)